MSco/RealPerfectIdling/README.md

 How To Use
 ----------

-MSco's RealPerfectIdling is available via a bookmarklet.
-For more detailed installation instructions, please see [the main site](http://cookiemaster.co.uk).
+MSco's RealPerfectIdling is available via a bookmarklet:

 * Paste the following code into a new bookmark in your browser: